andreacaron/swdevel-lab-hfarm/README.md

 - test_ostello: Verifies the functionality of find_structures_suburb for the 'OSTELLO' typology with only English set to 'True'.
 - test_bed_and_breakfast: Verifies the functionality of find_structures_suburb for the 'BED AND BREAKFAST' typology with only Spanish set to 'True'.

-**Usage**

-To use the application, follow these steps:

-1. Ensure that the CSV file ("dove-alloggiare.csv") is present in the specified path in the code;
-2. Call the "/find_structures_suburb" endpoint with the appropriate parameters for the search;
-3. Unit tests are provided to ensure the correct functioning of the "find_structures_suburb" function in various scenarios.

 ## FRONTEND OVERVIEW